 Victims of sexual assault are vulnerable to substance abuse and addiction, which also puts them at a higher risk of becoming a victim again, further exacerbating the problem.

 Drugs and alcohol have a very complex relationship with rape and sexual assault.
 Depending on the situation, inebriation can contribute to the likelihood of a person committing sexual assault, can increase the likelihood of a person being assaulted, and the likelihood of a person abusing drugs or alcohol is increased by sexual assault.
 While the link between intoxication and rape is the best-understood of these processes, data is increasingly pointing to the fact that substance abuse is directly used as a reason to rape and as an escape from the trauma of rape.

 More than 80% of Americans use drugs and alcohol and as many as 1 in 10 will have a substance use disorder during their lifetime.
+This number is even larger among students who use drugs.
 This substance abuse is largely normalized, but will greatly impact an individual’s health, mental health, finances, and life.
 Drug and alcohol use directly contribute to violence, including rape, and direct harm to friends, family, and relationships.
 If you or a loved one is struggling with drugs or alcohol, it’s important to get help.